jenkinsci/sonar-gerrit-plugin/README.md

                          noIssuesTitleTemplate  : 'SonarQube violations have not been found.',
-                         someIssuesTitleTemplate: '<total_count> SonarQube violations have been found.', issueCommentTemplate   : '<severity> SonarQube violation:\n\n\n<message>\n\n\nRead more: <rule_url>' omitDuplicateComments  : 'If true, comments with the same content at the same place will be omitted by Gerrit.'
+                         someIssuesTitleTemplate: '<total_count> SonarQube violations have been found.', issueCommentTemplate   : '<severity> SonarQube violation:\n\n\n<message>\n\n\nRead more: <rule_url>' omitDuplicateComments  : 'If true, comments with the same content at the same place will be omitted by Gerrit.
+Defaults to false.'
                  ],
                  scoreConfig: [
                          issueFilterConfig: [